Tired of Reading? Please listen to the blog

 The new declaration is called a physician’s pledge and reflects the changes that have taken place over the past decades regarding the relationship between physicians and their patients and between physicians and their colleagues.
 Some of the changes that the new pledge incorporates include:

 - Emphasis on respecting the dignity and autonomy of the patient

 - Obligation for respect among medical teachers, colleagues, and medical students

 - Share knowledge with other scholars for the welfare of patients and advancement in the healthcare sector

 For Medical Schools, preparing young students for a career in medicine, the updated pledge will play a vital role in shaping their future.
-For a top medical college, it’s all about its faculty and students, and how together with the community, they can work harmoniously towards the well-being of the society.
+For a top medical college, it’s all about its faculty and students and how together with the community, they can work harmoniously toward the well-being of society.